Winterstark/Wallcreeper/README.md

 ![Screenshot: Windows themes](http://i.imgur.com/Gv2IWk6.png)

 Wallcreeper can also control your Windows appearance through Windows Themes.
-This can be useful if you want Windows colors to reflect the current season, for example.
+This can be useful if you want Windows colors to reflect the current season; for example, white during winter and blue during summer.

 Note that when a Theme is applied the Windows Personalization window pops up, so themes should be used sparingly.